Source code hierarchy

 Alternatively, select the desired method or the field in the Project tool window.

-From the main menu, selector press Ctrl+Alt+H.
+In the main menu, go toor press Ctrl+Alt+H.

 Retain a hierarchy tab